timknapen/Raspberry/readme.md

 Download the latest OF release for linux armv6 Raspberry Pi from the downloads page:
 <http://openframeworks.cc/download/>

-(I'm working with OF_v0.8.4 right here <http://www.openframeworks.cc/versions/v0.8.4/of_v0.8.4_linuxarmv6l_release.tar.gz>)
+(I'm working with OF_v0.8.4 right here <http://www.openframeworks.cc/versions/v0.8.4/of_v0.8.4_linuxarmv6l_release.tar.gz> )

-And read the getting started instructions to make it work on your RPI
+Follow the getting started instructions:
 <http://openframeworks.cc/setup/raspberrypi/Raspberry-Pi-Getting-Started.html>
 Follow the easy steps on this page and make sure you can compile the "openFrameworksCompiled" project.
 (This will take a while)